Patrick McGilligan (Fine Gael politician): In opposition

 Following the 1932 general election, Cumann na nGaedhael were sent into opposition for the first time as Fianna Fáil took over as the government.
 Tensions between the two parties ratcheted up as both sides began to turn towards paramilitaries.
 The Irish Republican Army began to disrupt Cumann na nGaedhael public meetings, and in turn, a pro-Cumann na nGaedhael paramilitary called the Army Comrades Association (later better known as the Blueshirts) was created to counteract the IRA and disrupt Fianna Fáil meetings.
 As the links between the Blueshirts and Cumann na nGaedhael rapidly developed, sitting CnaG Teachta Dála Thomas F. O'Higgins became the leader of the ACA.
-He was joined by a number of other CnaG TDs including McGilligan.
+He was joined by several other CnaG TDs including McGilligan.
 Cumann na nGaedhael, The National Centre Party and the Blueshirts would eventually merge into one new party called Fine Gael in the aftermath of the 1933 general election and the banning of the Blueshirts.
 Despite their combination of strength, they failed to make much of an impact in the 1934 local elections either.
-In fact, Fine Gael would remain in opposition until the 1948 general election.
+Fine Gael would remain in opposition until the 1948 general election.

-During this period in opposition from 1932 to 1948, McGilligan built up a law practice and became professor of constitutional and international law at University College, Dublin.
+During this period in opposition from 1932 to 1948, McGilligan built up a law practice and became a professor of constitutional and international law at University College Dublin.
 When the National University Dáil constituency was abolished in 1937 (before being recreated in the Seanad in 1938), McGilligan was elected as TD for Dublin North-West.

-Minister for Finance
+Inter-Party governments

 In 1948, McGilligan was appointed Minister for Finance in the first Inter-Party Government.
 As Minister, he undertook some major reforms.
 He instigated a new approach where the government invested radically in capital projects.
-Colleagues however complained of his frequent absence from the Cabinet table and the difficulty of contacting him at the Department of Finance Between 1954 and 1957, he served as Attorney General, a job in which, as he himself admitted, he felt far more at home in than as Minister for Finance.
-He retired from Dáil Éireann at the 1965 general election, having served for over 40 years.
+Colleagues however complained of his frequent absence from cabinet and the difficulty of contacting him at the Department of Finance.
+Between 1954 and 1957, he served as Attorney General, a job in which, as he admitted, he felt far more at home than as Minister for Finance.
+He lost his seat at the 1965 general election.
+He then retired from politics, having served for over 40 years.

 Death and legacy

 Patrick McGilligan died in Dublin on 15 November 1979; at the age of ninety.
-A later Attorney General, John M. Kelly in the preface to his definitive text, The Irish Constitution (1980), noted the remarkable number of senior judges who were former students of McGilligan and suggested that given his own firm belief in the value of judicial review he deserves much of the credit for the remarkable development of Irish law in this field since the early 1960s.
+A later Attorney General, John M. Kelly in the preface to his definitive text, The Irish Constitution (1980), noted the remarkable number of senior judges who were former students of McGilligan and suggested that given his own firm belief in the value of judicial review, he deserves much of the credit for the remarkable development of Irish law in this field since the early 1960s.